Modasoka/alx-low_level_programming/0x1C-makefiles/README.md

 </p>
 <h3>Learning Objectives</h3>

-- What are make, Makefiles<br>- When, why and how to use Makefiles<br>- What are rules and how to set and use them<br>- What are explicit and implicit rules<br>- What are the most common/useful rules<br>- What are variables and how to set and use them
+- What are make, Makefiles
+- When, why and how to use Makefiles
+- What are rules and how to set and use them
+- What are explicit and implicit rules
+- What are the most common/useful rules
+- What are variables and how to set and use them